Bihari420/torrent-aio-bot/Readme.md

 ### To get gdrive upload:

-1. Go to https://developers.google.com/drive/api/v3/quickstart/nodejs and click on Enable the Drive API copy client id and set an enviorment variable in heroku with name CLIENT_ID then copy client secret and set another env named CLIENT_SECRET.
+1. Go to https://developers.google.com/drive/api/v3/quickstart/nodejs and click on Enable the Drive API copy client id and set an enviorment variable in heroku with name client_id then copy client secret and set another env named client_secret.
 2. Goto https://\<project name>.herokuapp.com/drivehelp and paste your client id and secret and click "Get auth code", it will redirect you to login and you'll get a auth code after login paste that auth code in the auth code feild and click "Generate token" it'll give you a token. now set these as env variable CLIENT_ID, CLIENT_SECRET, AUTH_CODE and TOKEN.
 3. By default files are uploaded in the root of drive if you dont want to upload in root folder make a folder copy its id and set a env var GDRIVE_PARENT_FOLDER and value id of desired folder.
 The folder id will be the last part of the url such as in url "https://drive.google.com/drive/folders/1rpk7tGWs_lv_kZ_W4EPaKj8brfFVLOH-" the folder id is "1rpk7tGWs_lv_kZ_W4EPaKj8brfFVLOH-".
 4. If you want team drive support open your teamdrive and copy the folder id from url eg. https://drive.google.com/drive/u/0/folders/0ABZHZpfYfdVCUk9PVA this is link of a team drive copy the last part "0ABZHZpfYfdVCUk9PVA" this will be your GDRIVE_PARENT_FOLDER.
 If you want them in a folder in teamdrive open the folder and use that folder's id instead.